open2c/cooler/docs/schema_current.rst

     bin-type        : {"fixed" or "variable"}
-    bin-size        : <int or null> Size of bins in base pairs if bin-type is "fixed" genome-assembly : <string> Name of genome assembly library-version : <string> Version of cooler library that created the file format-version  : <string> The version of the current format format-url      : <url> URL to page providing format details creation-date   : <datetime> Date the file was built metadata        : <json> custom user metadata about the experiment
+    bin-size        : <int or null> Size of bins in base pairs if bin-type is "fixed" genome-assembly : <string> Name of genome assembly generated-by    : <string> Agent that created the file (e.g. 'cooler-x.y.z') creation-date   : <datetime> Date the file was built format-version  : <string> The version of the format used format-url      : <url> URL to page providing format details metadata        : <json> custom user metadata about the experiment